Faster Cooking for Increased Capacity

-The disruptive nature of the Steam Infusion process means food manufacturers can get more energy into their products faster; shortening cooking times and stopping the compromise between speed and product quality.
+Slow cooking times are a major challenge for soup, sauce and ready meal manufacturers trying to increase capacity and preserve product quality.
+The unique Steam Infusion processing enviroment means we can put more energy into your products faster; shortening cooking times and stopping the compromise between speed and product quality.

 While increasing pressure in a steam jacket could increase heat transfer into the vessel, the product would be more susceptible to burn on damaging the product and requiring a more thorough clean.
 It would also demand a higher pressure rated, more expensive jacket.